dmaus2018/phorm/README.md

 * **`webapp.testversion`**: a special indicator for the web application whether the version should be highlighted as a "test" version.
 Set to `true` in debug mode and `false` in production mode.
 * **`valsvc.statusapi.enabled`**: a flag that indicates, if the status API (`/status`) should deliver data or not.
 * **`valsvc.api.requiredtoken`**: the specific value of the `X-Token` header that must be provided to access the API.
 Customize this once and don't share it.
+* **`valsvc.api.response.onfailure.http400`**: a flag to indicate, whether the API should return HTTP 400 (Bad Request) on failed validations or not.
+The default is `true` for backwards compatibility reasons.

 # Building